 Play your tunes

 As long as you've already set up your Apple Pay credentials using an iPhone, you can make actual payments with the Apple Watch on its own.
 There's a secure token stored on the timepiece itself that proves you are who you say you are, but as a security measure it only works if it's in contact with your skin (take it off and you need to reconnect with your iPhone) and if you have a passcode.
-For more on Apple Pay, read our complete guide to the technology.
+For more on Apple Pay, read our complete guide on the service.

 Browse your photos

 As with music, there's a small sliver of storage space given over to your photos — if you want to make sure that pictures of your nearest and dearest are with you at all times, then Apple Watch makes it possible.
-By default, the Favourites album on your iPhone is synced over to the watch, but you can change this through the Apple Watch app on your mobile: creating a dedicated album for timepiece pictures is probably the best option.
+By default, the Favorites album on your iPhone is synced over to the watch, but you can change this through the Apple Watch app on your mobile: creating a dedicated album for timepiece pictures is probably the best option.

 Access the Wallet app